datopian/tech.datopian.com/frontend/README.md

 ### DMS

-Setup `API_URL` environment variable so it points to your CKAN instance, e.g., for demo.ckan.org it would be:
+Setup `API_URL` environment variable so it points to your CKAN Classic instance, e.g., for demo.ckan.org it would be:

 ```
 export API_URL=https://demo.ckan.org/api/3/action/